Mabi19/spaceshot/README.md

 - Integrated copying to clipboard (only in interactive modes)
 - Screenshots are only ever cropped (and never scaled)
 - Selection border is drawn outside the selection (so it's clear which pixels will end up in the final screenshot)
+- Sending notifications, with actions to open the result file and view it in a file manager

 Note that spaceshot will not allow selecting a region which overlaps multiple monitors.
 This is because screenshotting multiple monitors at once requires scaling the screenshots, which is a non-goal.

 Planned:
+- An output picker
+    - As a workaround, use `spaceshot output $(slurp -o -f "%o")`
 - Snapping to predefined aspect ratios (Shift?)
 - Hold a key (Ctrl?) when releasing mouse button to edit selection afterwards
 - A better selection border that will be visible on both light and dark backgrounds